 The 85-acre park includes six Piers set up for recreation, Fulton Ferry Landing, Brooklyn Bridge Plaza, the Empire Fulton Ferry and much more.
 The park is actually a collection of seven interconnected ecosystems, and offers playgrounds, sports facilities, dog runs, jogging trails, picnic areas, WiFi and the historical Jane’s Carousel.

 With kayaks, canoeing, fishing and bird watching, ground was broken on the park in February, 2008.
-It includes 16,000 square feet of restaurant space, plus hotels, residential units, and fitness center.
+It includes 16,000 square feet of restaurant space, plus hotels, residential units, a fitness center and several of the best hotels in New York.
 Because there are so many exciting things to do and explore, the park is the perfect place for kids, families, and anyone looking for a great outdoor experience.

 In Upper New York Bay is Liberty Island, home to the Statue of Liberty, which is just south of Ellis Island.
 A surprising fact is that these islands are not in NY, but border the New Jersey state line, and in 1998 became the jurisdiction of Jersey City, NJ, as deemed by the Supreme Court Justices.

 Ellis Island, now a museum, is where millions of immigrants first touched down on ‘the land of opportunity’, between 1892 and 1924.
 Family names can now be submitted for inscription on the new phase of The American Immigration Wall of Honor.
 Additionally, the museum houses 25 million passengers’ records, and offers guidance on Genealogy and record searches.